VitalPro for Win32 User Guide

 1-3: Accessing VitalPro

-Access VitalPro on a standalone PC or via LAN.
+· Access VitalPro on a standalone Windows PC or via LAN.

 The software execution speed depends on:

-• The speed of the computer you are using.
+• Speed of the computer you are using.

-• The speed of the network you are working on.
+• Speed of the network you are working on.

-• The specific analysis you are doing (greatest effect).
+• Specific analysis you are doing (greatest effect).

 It typically takes a second or two to generate output.